benaug/SCR-N-Prior-Data-Augmentation/README.md

 To date, I have been using approach 1 where the asymmetric proposal probabilities for selecting the individuals to turn on or off are canceled by the prior combinatorial terms, but approach 2 is somewhat more efficient.
 These zSamplers are in the NimbleFunctions file.

-Perhaps a useful distinction in terminology is ordered-z vs. random-z N prior data augmentation.
+Perhaps a useful distinction in terminology is ordered-z vs. unordered-z N prior data augmentation.

-What are the advantages of using random-z N prior data augmentation?
+What are the advantages of using unordered-z N prior data augmentation?
 First, it can be used for conditional on ID latent ID SCR models where individuals allocated samples do not stay at the top of the capture history and the number detected is not fixed, which is not compatible with the ordered-z prior.
 If latent individual IDs are marginalized out, ordered-z should generally work.
 Second, it yields an effective sample size per iteration that is larger, and as implemented, this approach runs about twice as fast.
 The greater effective sample size is likely related to the